gl-cli/glab/docs/source/repo/clone.md

   -m, --mine                  Limit by projects in the group owned by the current authenticated user.
 Used with --group flag -v, --visibility string     Limit by visibility {public, internal, or private}.
 Used with --group flag -I, --with-issues-enabled   Limit by projects with issues feature enabled.
 Default is false.
-Used with --group flag -M, --with-mr-enabled       Limit by projects with issues feature enabled.
+Used with --group flag -M, --with-mr-enabled       Limit by projects with merge requests feature enabled.
 Default is false.
 Used with --group flag -S, --with-shared           Include projects shared to this group.
 Default is false.
 Used with --group flag
       --paginate              Make additional HTTP requests to fetch all pages of projects before cloning.
 Respects --per-page
       --page int              Page number (default 1)